HaimingEricXu/maps-sdk-for-ios-samples/MapsAndPlacesDemo/README.md

 2. Run `pod install`
 3. Open `MapsAndPlacesDemo.xcworkspace`
-4. Drag the data set (dataset.json) into the Xcode file explorer (left pane) Please view help.txt for more detailed steps as well as what the input should look like.
+4. Drag the data set (dataset.json) into the Xcode file explorer (left pane)